wallematthias/MotionScoreCNN/README.md

 - Automatically accepts high-confidence predictions (e.g. over threshold 75%)
 - Displays low-confidence cases for manual review (enter new score in command line / empty = accept default)
 - Saves output and accuracy in a CSV

 ---

+## Workflow

+The typical workflow involves two steps:

+1. **Automatic Grading**
+   Use `grade` mode to analyze a set of `.AIM` scans and generate motion scores.
+This will output PNG images visualizing slice-wise predictions.

+2. **Manual Confirmation and Aggregation**
+   Use `confirm` mode on the saved PNGs to review automatic scores.
+High-confidence scores are accepted automatically, while low-confidence scores are shown for manual input.
+Final results are saved in a `.csv` file with accuracy metrics.

+This process ensures robust motion grading while enabling human oversight where needed.

+---